Who would Jesus align with in the political America?

 – Jean Anouilh, French dramatist, playwright

 “You can safely assume you’ve created God in your own image when it turns out he hates all the same people you do.” -Anne Lamott, Author

-Someone forwarded me a recent blog on readersupportednews.org, an overtly liberal political site.
+Someone forwarded me a blog on readersupportednews.org, an overtly liberal political site.
 In the blog, an unknown author writes a “humorous” piece in the form of a news article about Jesus being selected as a Supreme Court nominee.
 In the article, the GOP is rallying in the press to reject the nominee (or should I capitalize it, “Nominee”?)
-The vitriolic, tongue-in-cheek point of the post is that the political right will distrust and oppose anyone whom Obama selects.
-From my perspective, this is true, although none of the conservatives I know are as hateful and blind as pictured.
-Still, there is a clear undercurrent in the article which raised my concerns far more than this.
-To the unknown author, and to those who commented on the blog, Jesus would clearly be a progressive Democrat based on his stands on abortion, immigration, free enterprise, and community organizing.
-He fits with their platforms, it seems, and is on their side.
-Is this true?
-An interesting question: Who would Jesus align with in 2010 political America?
+An interesting question: Who would Jesus align with in political America of today?
 Might I offer a speculative option?
 Jesus wouldn’t.
 Instead, he would make everyone hopping mad.
 My creative, push-the-envelope, politically incorrect “what if” take is offered below. – Brad